rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/DFTDatasetConstruction/README.md

 ### `DFT_Plotting_NEW.ipynb`

 These notebook plots the improvement of each dataset construction policy relative to random sampling.
-Also, data coverage and RMSE plots can be made for each of the different policies.
+Also, data coverage and RMSE plots can be made for each of the different policies withe code DFT_Plotting_NEW.ipynb.

 Before running the notebooks, make sure to update the `ROOT` path in the code so that it points to the `al` folder containing the dataset construction results.
 For example: